I'm a work-at-home mom, trying to keep things simple in a world filled with chaos and clutter.

 - Windshield wipers.
 This was a biggie.
 The car he would be driving in has two levers on either side of the steering wheel, and to a beginning driver, they appear identical.
 Their functions, however, are very different.
 One is the under-utilized turn signal, and the other is the windshield wipers.
 Let's just say, for the first few outings, the windshield wipers were turned on at quite a few stop signs before muscle memory kicked in and it became automatic on which lever did what.

 - Hazards.
-As with any other control on the vehicle's console, the location of the hazard button will vary by the make and model.
+As with any other control on the vehicle's console, the location of the hazard button will vary by make and model.
 Hopefully, your teen won't need to use the hazards for an emergency, but they do need to know where the hazard button is located.
 That being said, I have taught my teen that any time the car is pulled over to the side of the road, even if it's just to take a phone call, it's best to turn the hazard lights on, so other drivers know that your vehicle is stopped.
 I've had many instances where I was stopped at a school bus stop, waiting for my child to be dropped off and other cars would stop in the road behind me, waiting for me to drive through the nearby stop sign.
 Having the hazard lights activated, lets them know that your car is not in the lane of traffic and it's ok to maneuver around you.

-3. Starting the Car
+3. Start the Car

-I can remember when my older brother was learning to drive, because the vehicle he learned to drive in was an old farm pickup, pumping the gas and holding the key in the on position was a must to get the old thing running.
-Then when he started driving a newer car with fuel injection, rather than a carburetor, we started hearing, "don't pump the gas" and "turn the key, but don't hold it".
+I can remember when my older brother was learning to drive because the vehicle he learned to drive in was an old farm pickup, pumping the gas and holding the key in the "on" position was a must to get the old thing running.
+Then when he started driving a newer car with fuel injection, rather than a carburetor, we started hearing, "don't pump the gas" and "turn the key, but don't hold it."
 I can also remember the horrible grinding sounds coming from the car engine when my brother would immediately forget these instructions and hold the key in the "on" position for several seconds after the engine was already running.
-Because my car is newer, and I'd rather not have to replace a worn out starter, I made sure to throw in this little bit of information before every lesson.
+Because my car is newer, and I'd rather not have to replace a worn-out starter, I made sure to throw in this little bit of information before every lesson.